 Couchsurfing.com first became a public website in 2004 as a way to match travelers with willing hosts.
 The site operates much in the way of other social websites; people add friends, build profiles, upload photos, and send messages.

 Of course, most people visit the website when looking for a place to stay, however, it also serves as an online community for travelers.
 Need to buy a motorbike in Vietnam?
 You can probably connect with a traveler who is leaving Vietnam and wants to sell hers.
+The Couchsurfing app features a way for travelers to meet up.

-The groups on the couchsurfing website are operated by local volunteers known as ambassadors.
+The groups on the Couchsurfing website are operated by local volunteers known as ambassadors.
 Local groups often have informal meetings and gather for events and outings.
 Even when not traveling, you can use the groups and ambassadors to meet fellow travelers and interesting people at home.

 Tip: Trying to learn a new language?
 Use couchsurfing.com to find people from that country who may be passing through your hometown.
 Travelers are often happy to meet up for coffee and a practice session.